 Freedom of the press carries responsibilities.
 Members of the press have a duty to maintain the highest professional and ethical standards.

 This Code sets the benchmark for those standards.
-It is the duty of the Press Ombudsman and Press Council of Ireland to ensure that it is honoured in the spirit as well as in the letter, and it is the duty of publications to assist them in that task.
+It is the duty of the Press Ombudsman and Press Council of Ireland to ensure that it is honoured in the spirit as well as in the letter, and it is the duty of Press Council print and online media members (the press) to assist them in that task.

 In dealing with complaints, the Ombudsman and Press Council will give consideration to what they perceive to be the public interest.
 It is for them to define the public interest in each case, but the general principle is that the public interest is invoked in relation to a matter capable of affecting the people at large so that they may legitimately be interested in receiving and the print and online news media legitimately interested in providing information about it.

 1.1 In reporting news and information, the press shall strive at all times for truth and accuracy.

 1.2 When a significant inaccuracy, misleading statement or distorted report or picture has been published, it shall be corrected promptly and with due prominence.

 1.3 When appropriate, a retraction, apology, clarification, explanation or response shall be published promptly and with due prominence.

 2.1 The press is entitled to advocate strongly its own views on topics.

 2.2 Comment, conjecture, rumour and unconfirmed reports shall not be reported as if they were fact.